-- Next, we have the program counter or PC. - The PC is a state element that holds the address of the current instruction.
-Essentially, it is just a 32-bit register which holds the instruction address and is updated at the end of every clock cycle. - The arrows on either side indicate that the PC state element is both readable and writeable.
+Next, we have the program counter or PC.

+The PC is a state element that holds the address of the current instruction.
+Essentially, it is just a 32-bit register which holds the instruction address and is updated at the end of every clock cycle.